 This year long course explores the structure of the real and complex number systems.
 Students will learn to recognize the techniques of algebra as reflections of these structures.
-Various topics include systems of equations, matrices, linear and guadratic functions, and polynomials.
+Various topics include systems of equations, matrices, linear and quadratic functions, and polynomials.

-COLLEGE MATH AND TRIGONOMETRY, 4th year math experience
+COLLEGE PREP MATH AND TRIGONOMETRY, MMC